How To Get To Rinca Island

 Note: Having a ranger or guide with you during your time on Rinca Island is mandatory.

-After our amazing encounter with Komodo dragons, our guide offered to take us on a hike through the island.
+After our amazing encounter with Komodo dragons, our guide invited us to join a small group of other tourists and offered to take us on a hike through the island.
+We where were able to see more wildlife such as water buffalo, sumba deer and wild boars.

 If you’re deciding whether to do the Rinca Island hike, I would recommend it.
-It’s short, easy, and can be done by people of all fitness levels.
-The views at the top are insanely gorgeous and you’ll be able to see one of the Rinca Island villages in the distance.
+It’s a short trek and can easily be done by people of all fitness levels and most physical conditions.
+The panoramic views at the top are insanely gorgeous and you’ll be able to see one of the Rinca Island villages in the distance and the surrounding beautiful islands.

 Can You Stay On The Island?